 Amount of the credit, credit term and other terms of the credit agreement.

 Cost of activities relating to due conduct and responsible lending.

 Costs incurred in the financing of the credit.

 Overhead expenses of the credit operations.

 Finnish law does not set any interest rate caps for commercial lending.

 A security can be voided if either:

 It was not agreed when the loan was raised or the debt was incurred.

 Structuring the priority of debts

-Structural subordination is possible and common in Finland.
-It can it be achieved by, for example, lending at different levels of a group structure.
+Structural subordination is also possible and common in Finland, and can be achieved by, for example, lending at different levels of a group structure.